gbif/ipt/dataHostingCentres.md

 ## Vertebrate data

-[VertNet](http://vertnet.org/) provides data hosting and helpdesk support to publishers of vertebrate natural history collections and observations.
+[VertNet](http://vertnet.org/) provides data hosting and helpdesk support to publishers of vertebrate collections and observations data.
 Currently it helps to mobilize collections from 38 countries.
 It offers data hosting support on the [VertNet IPT](http://ipt.vertnet.org/).
 Please contact David Bloom <dbloom@vertnet.org> for assistance.

 ## Certification